Hong Chau

-Early and personal life
+Early life and education

 Chau was born on June 25, 1979, in a refugee camp in Thailand.
 Before her birth, her parents and two brothers lived in Vietnam.
 In 1979, the family fled the country as part of the Vietnamese boat people; her mother was six months pregnant with her at the time.
 During their escape, Chau's father was shot and nearly bled to death.

 A Vietnamese Catholic church in New Orleans, Louisiana, arranged for a local family to sponsor them, and they resettled in the United States.
 Chau grew up speaking Vietnamese as her first language and learned English in school.
 Her family lived in government housing and relied on subsidized lunch programs.

 Chau was raised in New Orleans East and attended Eleanor McMain Secondary School and Benjamin Franklin High School, both in New Orleans.
 She graduated from the Louisiana School for Math, Science, and the Arts in Natchitoches, Louisiana.
 Her parents worked as dishwashers and later ran a convenience store, prioritizing their children's college education.
 Chau has said her parents, who speak English with heavy Vietnamese accents, were often shunned as Asian migrants.
 She reflected, "My whole life, I've always felt like I was the more acceptable of my parents, and they were always the people who had to stay in the background, or hide in the broom closet."

 With the help of Pell Grants, Chau attended Boston University in Massachusetts, where she initially studied creative writing.
 She switched her major to film studies at her parents' urging to pursue a more practical field.
 She explored acting to challenge her introversion, appearing in other students' short films and receiving encouragement to pursue it professionally.
 She graduated from the Boston University College of Communication in 2001.
 After college, Chau worked for PBS and anticipated a career in documentaries.
 She began taking public speaking classes to overcome her introversion, which led to improv classes.
 After a sitcom director encouraged her to move to Los Angeles, she relocated and began seeking acting opportunities.